 Determine which fund balances do not match.

-Step 1: After determining which fund(s) have differences, using “The Comparison of the GL Cash and Commitment Control Cash Control balances” steps above, additional queries will be run to compare detail from both the GL and Commitment Control.
+Step 1: After determining which fund(s) have differences, using “The Comparison of the GL Cash and Commitment Control Cash Control balances” steps above, additional queries will be run to compare detail from both GL and Commitment Control.

 Run detailed GL and KK queries